DeepSOIC/Lattice2/readme.md

 * parametric explode commands allow extraction of specific elements of arrays, without losing parametric relation to the original.

+* ParaSeries feature allows to generate a series of parts with some parameter varied over a list of values.

 # Why Lattice2, not just Lattice?
 Lattice2 was created at the moment when breaking changes needed to be made, but there were a few things made with Lattice.
 So, it was decided to keep the workbench in that time's state indefinitely as version 1.0, and start development of a new version.